This page addresses common questions concerning in-person classes offered in Chicago.

 Click here for a complete list of courses that I offer.
 Courses are offered on an ongoing basis throughout the year.

 Is a Dabeaz LLC a "coding school" or "bootcamp?"

 The courses that you see here are just that--courses.
+The courses are for software developers.
 Dabeaz LLC has been conducting courses for more than 10 years, but does not offer a degree, a certification, or a promise of future employment.

 $2500 for a course?
 Are you nuts?

-Courses are taught over 5 days by an expert in a unique setting and includes food.
+Courses are taught over 5 days by an expert in a unique setting that includes food and the collective experiences of other developers in attendance.
 This price is often less than what it costs to attend a week-long professional conference.

 Can I contact you to request a course?

 Absolutely!
 I have often scheduled course dates according to requests or to work around people's work/vacation schedules.